 French children have even more holidays than that, basically every 6 weeks of school they get 2 weeks off.
 So those grownup French adults are really tightening their belt with their 6-10 weeks off.

 So, what do you think, are you ready to book your one-way ticket to France yet?
 Will you follow your dream of working a “French-style” 35 hours work week, in order to get 8 weeks vacation?
-Comment below and let me know!
+You can read more about French work culture here.
+A bientôt!